 The men at the table said among themselves, “Who is this man, that he goes around forgiving sins?”

 A person who believes they haven’t sinned like the cultist has, is rarely ever repentant.
-Like Simon, they skip the real details of honour, they forget to wash and annoint his feet.
+Like Simon, they skip the real details of honour, they forget to wash and anoint his feet.

 ”some people tell me I take this Jesus thing a little too seriously, I tell them, I guess he took me pretty seriously when he chose to be nailed to a cross for me’‘

-P.S.S: if you liked this post, you may like this on the violent storm too.
+I hope it has blessed you.
+If you like this post, you may find this on the violent storm too interesting too.